-The Code connects what we do and how we do it with our commitment to the community, and to the legal and regulatory frameworks that apply to us.
+This Code details that connection.
+It sets out nbn's commitment to our customers, community, and country, and to the legal and regulatory frameworks that apply to us.

-If you are part of nbn, it is your responsibility to understand this Code and ensure that you comply with it and act with integrity.
-The requirements set out here apply to each of you.
+If you are part of nbn, it is your responsibility to understand this Code, ensure you comply with it, and act with integrity.